Merkaz

 Early Dismissal

-• For the safety and security of our students, students may not leave the premises while Merkaz is in session.
+For the safety and security of our students, students may not leave the premises while Merkaz is in session.

-• Occasionally, students may be dismissed early.
-If parents are unable to pick-up their child, a Merkaz staff member will stay with them until retrieved.
+Occasionally, students may be dismissed early.
+If parents are unable to pick up their child, a Merkaz staff member will stay with them until retrieved.

 Student Conduct & Expectations

 At Merkaz, we strive to create a learning community that encourages mutual respect and collective safety.
 Students are expected to behave appropriately, in a manner that is respectful of administrators, teachers, guests, other students, and property.
-In addition, students participating in any Flex programming or Merkaz trips will abide by the rules/policies particular to the premises.
+In addition, students participating in any Flex programming or Merkaz trips will be expected to abide by the rules/policies particular to the premises.

 The following behaviors are prohibited at Merkaz:

 • Food or drinks in the classroom without prior permission from the Head of School.
-(All food brought to Merkaz must be Kosher and nut-free.)
+(All food brought to Merkaz must be kosher and nut-free.)

-• (Students and/or parents will be held financially liable for the cost of repair or replacement of any property damaged or defaced.)
+• Students and/or parents will be held financially liable for the cost of repair or replacement of any property damaged or defaced.

 • Use of drugs or alcohol by any student on school property.